techidaily/site-facebook/source/_posts/beyond-first-impressions-deciphering-the-fb-intrigue.md

 ## Many Documents in The Facebook Papers Are Just Photos, Not Documents

  When you've been reading about The Facebook Papers, it certainly sounds as though the reports are leaked documents, as one might expect.
-But, as[Gizmodo](https://gizmodo.com/hey-kid-wanna-see-some-leaked-facebook-docs-1847936740) acknowledged, the majority of the “documents” are just photos of reports on a computer screen.
+But, as [Gizmodo](https://gizmodo.com/hey-kid-wanna-see-some-leaked-facebook-docs-1847936740) acknowledged, the majority of the “documents” are just photos of reports on a computer screen.

  Now, you can see why the reports are all photo-based, it's much easier to take a sneaky photo with your phone than it is to suspiciously copy files to a thumb drive.

  But, this fact means we have to give Facebook some benefit of the doubt.
 As you'll have no doubt seen, one of Facebook's reasons for denying the reports is that they mischaracterize the company by not providing the full context.

 > There's a lot going on right now, and I just discussed it in our earnings call.
-I also talked about some of the new...Posted by[Mark Zuckerberg](https://www.facebook.com/zuck) on[Monday, 25 October 2021](https://www.facebook.com/zuck/posts/10114017541176911)
+I also talked about some of the new...Posted by [Mark Zuckerberg](https://www.facebook.com/zuck) on [Monday, 25 October 2021](https://www.facebook.com/zuck/posts/10114017541176911)

  While at first that may just sound like an excuse, Facebook is actually right.
 With just photos of select parts of documents, nobody (outside of Facebook) has read the documents in full.